Pomax/mahjong/README.md

 ## Where to contribute

 We're doing all the work right here, on github.
-Hit up the [./issues](issue tracker), which is emphatically **not** a "bug tracker", but a tracker of whatever issues are relevant to a project, covering all the above-mentioned points, and just start a new issue if you want to jump into this project.
+Hit up the [issue tracker](./issues), which is emphatically **not** a "bug tracker", but a tracker of whatever issues are relevant to a project, covering all the above-mentioned points, and just start a new issue if you want to jump into this project.

 ### Is there a CLA?